 Yasuaki is interested in expanding the repertoire for solo percussion with brass band accompaniment and he gave the premiere performance of Rodney Newton’s percussion concerto ‘The Golden Apples of the Sun’ at the 2013 RNCM Festival of Brass which earned him a standing ovation from a capacity audience.
-He joined the Leyland Band in 2013 and continued to be featured as a solo player including a performance at the 2013 Brass in Concert Contest.
+He joined the Leyland Band and continued to be featured as a solo player including a performance at the 2013 Brass in Concert Contest.

 Yasuaki released his debut solo album recorded with Leyland band on July 2014.
 It has been sold in several countries and has been highly praised.

 Then Yasuaki joined to Black Dyke Band as the first Japanese player in the whole history of the band.
 He also was featured as a soloist in the concerts with the band.